mhagenow01/FBFransac/README.md

 Second, we implement a random restarts framework around the ICP algorithm.
 The medial axis reliably gives candidate positions for the mesh, but not rotation.
 In order to prevent the ICP from getting caught in local minima during iterations, we use a random restarts approach where each restart is given a random orientation (drawn from the Haar distribution for SO(3)).
+In our implementation, we use 10 random restarts.
+Most our geometry had a single principal axis, and thus escaping local minima simply required one rotation that avoided the "upside down" configuration.
+More complicated geometry subject to additional minima might require more restarts.

 Finally, to provide a level of robustness to occlusion that is common particularly when point clouds are constructed from a single image, we implement the occlusion method described in [3] .
 During each ICP iteration